terhechte/CoreValue/Readme.md

 - [x] make the managed object context optional
 - [x] move the toCoreData into the boxing protocol and fill it with a protocol extension
 - [x] test with let instead of var types
+- [x] does storing automatically work for sub objects / sub arrays
+- [x] add support for other persistence features. update/save, delete
+- [x] think about a simpler api around BoxingStructs:  `.object` to create an ephemeral object, .save to save it, .delete to delete it? currently the complexity of understanding the mutatingToObject and toObject behaviour with all it's side effects is too high
+- [x] figure out the best way of  saving (i.e. NSManagedStruct save function that converts to nsmanagedobject and saves on the context?) so that one doesn't need to call toObject every time the value type changed...